cloudmesh/classes/docs/source/i523/2017/course/web.rst

 Analysis including Hubs, Authorities and PageRank.
 The application of PageRank ideas as reputation outside web search is covered.
 The web graph structure, crawling it and issues in web advertising and search follow.
-The use of clustering and topic models completes section
+The use of clustering and topic models completes the section.

-BUG Montecarlo WHY HERE https://www.youtube.com/watch?v=kIQ-BTyDfOQ&feature=youtu.beRetrieval.

 Web Search and Text Mining I
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^